Eva Hornung

-Eva Sallis (also Eva Hornung) (born 1964) is an Australian novelist, poet, writer and a visiting research fellow at University of Adelaide.
+Eva Katerina Sallis (also Eva Hornung) (born 1964) is an Australian novelist, poet, writer and a visiting research fellow at University of Adelaide.
 She has won several awards, including The Australian/Vogel Literary Award and the Nita May Dobbie Literary Award for her first novel Hiam.

 Life

-Eva Sallis was born in Bendigo.
+Hornung was born in Bendigo.
 She has an MA in literature and a PhD in comparative literature from the University of Adelaide.
-Sallis lived in Yemen while undertaking research for her PhD, and now lives and works in Adelaide.
+Hornung lived in Yemen while undertaking research for her PhD, and now lives and works in Adelaide.

 Career

-Sallis's first novel, the best-selling Hiam, won the 1997 The Australian/Vogel Literary Award and the 1999 Nita May Dobbie Literary Award.
+Hornung's first novel, the best-selling Hiam, won the 1997 The Australian/Vogel Literary Award and the 1999 Nita May Dobbie Literary Award.
 Her second novel, City of Sealions, was well received, and her novel-in-stories, Mahjar won the Steele Rudd Award.
 Her 2005 book Fire Fire, told the story of gifted children growing up in a dysfunctional, loving family in 1970s Australia.
 Her 2009 novel Dog Boy won the 2010 Australian Prime Minister's Literary Award for fiction.

-Sallis is a human rights activist, helping to found the organisation Australians Against Racism.
+Hornung is a human rights activist, helping to found the organisation Australians Against Racism.
 In 2007 she presented the Dymphna Clark Memorial Lecture.